When you travel with Super Stars you need off camera flash to make them look good

 How using portrait in a photo story

-I made three quick photos of a student yesterday in class to help the students see two things they can do very quickly to introduce a character into the story.
+I took three quick photos of a student in class yesterday to show them two things they can do very quickly to introduce a character into the story.

-The first photo has a shallow depth-of-field of ƒ/1.4.
+The first photo has a shallow depth of field at ƒ/1.4.
 Again, the emphasis is all on the lady.

 Nikon D4, 85mm, ISO 12800, ƒ/14, 1/100

-I then just stopped down the aperture to create a greater depth of field so that the map was much sharper.
+I then stopped down the aperture to create a greater depth of field, making the map much sharper.

-Now I told the class that my purpose was to show the student in a class with photo students, and they would then leave the course and do stories around the world.
+Now I told the class that my purpose was to show the students in a class with photo students, and they would then leave the course and do stories around the world.

 Nikon D4, 14-24mm, ISO 9000, ƒ/14, 1/100

-For the last shot, I changed the lens to a wide-angle and then had the class behind her.
+For the last shot, I switched to a wide-angle lens and had the class behind her.
 We talked about how we can then introduce her in our story this way as well.

 All three are good photos in their own right, but the question was which one does the best job of helping tell the story.